foucdeg/alternatives/README.md

-# alternatives
+# Alternatives
-API for hosting polls
+An API for hosting polls.